Recommendations & Conclusions

 The next Government should conduct and publish the results its regulatory gap analysis as soon as is practicable.
 If the analysis identifies any legislation required to close regulatory gaps, this should be brought forward in time for it to be enacted as soon as possible after the General Election.

-Government response.
 The government does not commit to conducting and publishing a specific regulatory gap analysis, instead affirming its strategy to rely on existing expert regulators.
-It highlights ongoing funding (£10m to boost AI capabilities for regulators, £2m for DRCF's AI and …
+It highlights ongoing funding (£10m to boost AI capabilities for regulators, £2m for DRCF's AI and Digital Hub) and introduces the …

 Department for Science, Innovation and Technology